obra/Youtube2Webpage/README.md

 └── styles.css
 ```

+* The index.html file is the generated webpage.
-* The images repository contains all the screenshots, named according to their timeframe ```hours-minutes-seconds-milliseconds.jpg```.
+* The images directory contains all the screenshots, named according to their timeframe ```hours-minutes-seconds-milliseconds.jpg```.
 * The vtt file contains the captions.
 * The webm file contains the video.
-* The html file is the generated webpage one can open through a common browser.
-* The css file, styles the webpage.
+* The css file styles the webpage.

 ## Example